 Orlando is the theme park capital of the world and the planet’s most visited city, with an estimated 60 million visitors annually!
 But most visitors skip downtown Orlando and spend all their time at the theme parks and touristy International Drive and Kissimmee.
-And with so many parks, you can’t blame some tourists, especially those with kids.
-But as someone who grew up in Orlando (and even worked at Disney as a teenager), I know the town has some fantastic places to eat and drink, far away from the massive crowds at Disney World and Universal Studios.
+And with so many fun parks, you can’t blame many visitors, especially those with kids.
+But as someone who grew up in Orlando (and even worked at Disney as a teenager), I know the city has great places to eat and drink.
 Anybody who bags Orlando for not being cultural, hip, beautiful or historic hasn’t spent enough time there to get to know it better.

 Established in 1947, Linda’s La Cantina is Orlando’s oldest restaurant and a reliable spot for a good meal.
 Just be sure to make reservations, especially on weekends.
 This is an old school style steakhouse that offers delicious free baked bread.

 If you visit one suburb of Orlando it should be beautiful Winter Park.
-Winter Park is home to one of the best Irish pubs you’ll encounter outside the emerald island itself.
+Winter Park is home to one of the best Irish pubs you’ll visit outside the Emerald Island.
 Even though we lived in Dublin for 2 and ½ years, we still enjoy Fiddler’s Green and love the authentic décor, ambiance and some excellent menu choices.
 You probably won’t leave disappointed if you order the fish n’ chips or shepard’s pie.
 And sure you can order a Guiness, but red ales are also quite popular in Ireland, so Orlando Brewing’s Red Ale is a good choice.
 Drink local when you can because that’s often what’s best!

 Hawkers Asian Street Fare is another Orlando gem that meshes the best of Asia, from Singapore to Japan, and a lot in between.
 Start with the popular Malaysian fried bread with curry dip (roti canai) and navigate your way from there depending on what you’re in the mood for.
 You’d be hard pressed to get better bang for your buck than this place, with delicious meals starting at $8, and they also serve some great beers with an excellent weekday happy hour from 4pm-7pm.